Graylog2/documentation/pages/pipelines/functions.rst

 create_message
 --------------
-``create_message([message: Message], [source: string], [timestamp: DateTime])``
+``create_message([message: string], [source: string], [timestamp: DateTime])``

 Creates a new message with from the given parameters.
-If any of them is omitted, its value is taken from the currently processed message.
+If any of them is omitted, its value is taken from the corresponding fields of the currently processed message.
 If ``timestamp`` is omitted, the timestamp of the created message will be the timestamp at that moment.

 clone_message
 -------------